 After chatting to our fellow pruners, it turns out that they all either emailed directly or physically went in to each winery.
 Therefore, it’s safe to say that if you want the better jobs (i.e. the hourly paid ones), you have to be prepared to put in the legwork.

 Are you looking to find pruning jobs with vineyards who employ directly?
 We’ve put together a super-handy FREE spreadsheet with all of their contact details!
-Just click here to view it, and good luck!
+Just click the button below to view it, and good luck!

 What to Expect as a Pruner in Western Australia

 - You will get wet

 - Your body will ache in places you never knew it could